fluxninja/aperture/docs/content/reference/policies/spec.md

 <dt>service</dt>
 <dd>

-(string) The Fully Qualified Domain Name of the [service](/concepts/integrations/flow-control/service.md) to select.
+(string, `required`) The Fully Qualified Domain Name of the [service](/concepts/integrations/flow-control/service.md) to select.

 In kubernetes, this is the FQDN of the Service object.

-Empty string means all services within an agent group (catch-all).
+"all" means all services within an agent group (catch-all).

 :::note

 One entity may belong to multiple services.

 :::

+@gotags: validate:"required"];

 </dd>
 </dl>